JuanPabloFrersCampos/algorithms-and-data-structures/readme.txt

-This repository is intended to containt algorithms and data structures in javascript.
+This repository is intended to containt algorithms and data structures in javascript..